 CHICAGO -- One of the biggest questions surrounding the Mariners so far has finally been answered -- for now.

-Starting pitcher Bryce Miller will come off the injured list and make his season debut on Wednesday in Houston, manager Dan Wilson announced on Saturday at Rate Field.
+Starting pitcher Bryce Miller will come off the injured list and make his season debut on Wednesday in Houston, manager Dan Wilson announced prior to the Mariners’ 6-1 loss on Saturday at Rate Field.

 Seattle will deploy a six-man rotation as it grinds through a 13-game stretch without an off-day.
 Logan Gilbert will start on normal rest Sunday vs. the White Sox.
 For the four-game series in Houston, George Kirby (Monday) and Bryan Woo (Tuesday) will pitch on normal rest before Miller slots in on Wednesday and Luis Castillo follows on Thursday.
-Emerson Hancock, who started the opener against the White Sox, will pitch Friday night against San Diego.
+Emerson Hancock, who has pitched his way into the rotation while filling in for Miller, will get the nod Friday night against San Diego.

 After that, questions around the rotation will once again arise, as Wilson did not commit to the six-man system for long.